hapax/hapax.github.io/assets/maximal.md

 When you rotate a stick, it doesn't magically change length, right?
 In fact, you can think of this as a *definition* of length: it is the thing that doesn't change under rotations.
-Imagine we have a length of wood whose length we would like to measure.
+Here is a setup for measuring sticks, pictured below.
-We take two identical rulers and put them at right angles, with the measurement along the first ruler called $\Delta x$, and the second ruler
+Take two identical rulers and put them at right angles.
-$\Delta y$.
+Call measurement along the first ruler called $\Delta x$, and the measurement along the second ruler $\Delta y$.

 You find that, no matter how you orient the stick, these two measurements obey